 I teach my full SEO keyword research and ranking opportunity verification process in SimpleSEO; if you want to learn a fail-safe way to verify you’ve chosen the right keyword, check out the class.

-Your final step in keyword research is to go to Google and put in the keyword you’re considering using for your page and see what websites show up on page 1 in the search results.
+Your final step in keyword research is to go to Google, put in the keyword you’re considering using for your page, and see what websites show up on page 1 in the search results.
 You want to see sites similar to yours, not big, national brands.
 If you find big brands, choose a different keyword because this one likely won’t work.

-Get a copy of my free SEO Quick Start Guide now; it walks you through exactly how to do it and includes the Best Practices for Google SEO.
+Get a copy of my free Beginner's Guide to SEO here; it walks you through exactly how to do it and includes the Best Practices for Google SEO.

 That’s all you have to do to do SEO on your website.
 You’ll follow the same process on each blog post if you have a blog.